bearsunday/bearsunday.github.io/manual/en/blog_create.md

 Note: When specifying a `$_GET` query you set this with `$_GET['_method']`.

-Add Newpost page resource and implement the POST interface.
+Add Newpost page resource and implement the GET and POST interfaces.

 *Demo.Sandbox/src/Resource/Page/Blog/Posts/Newpost.php*